za7aDotexe/za7aDotexe/README.md

 - 🔭 I’m currently working on personal portfolio
 - 🌱 I’m currently learning Django/React
 - 👯 I’m looking to collaborate on Web Dev
-- 🤔 I’m looking for help with
+- 🤔 I’m looking for help with React
 - 💬 Ask me about Anything
 - 📫 How to reach me: --> contact@za7a.co
-- 😄 Pronouns: za7aDotexxe
+- 😄 Pronouns: za7aDotexe
-- ⚡ Fun fact: i made terrible panckak's
+- ⚡ Fun fact: i made terrible pancakes